 Health Insurance is mandatory for all international students at Baylor.
 The cost of the coverage will be charged to your account.
 If you already have health insurance you must contact the Health Center Insurance Office regarding a waiver.
 For further information regarding the Health Form or Insurance call the Health Center at (254) 710-1010.

-The Graduate School offers a three-hour weekly course for all international graduate students and their spouses.
 This course focuses on the language and communication skills necessary to achieving academic success in graduate school and beyond.
-The goals of the course are to encourage students to improve their pronunciation of American English so that they can be understood effortlessly in both formal and informal situations, to enable students to improve their listening comprehension and fluency in interatctions which are typical of academic settings, to give students opportunities to practice making presentations, and to develop students' confidence in their interactions with advisors, fellow students, and other professionals in their fields.
+The goals of the course are to encourage students to improve their pronunciation of American English so that they can be understood effortlessly in both formal and informal situations, to enable students to improve their listening comprehension and fluency in interactions which are typical of academic settings, to give students opportunities to practice making presentations, and to develop students' confidence in their interactions with advisors, fellow students, and other professionals in their fields.
 Constructive feedback of students' videotapes and audio recordings is an essential component of the course.
-Please contact the Course Director, Ilsa Burns, to enroll.
+Please contact the Course Director, Qingqing Chen, to enroll.

-Check out the Graduate Student Housing Community at Browning Square, The Centre Court Apartments, and The Quadrangle.
+Check out the Graduate Student Housing Community at Browning Square and The Quadrangle.